lhauspie/wasmer-talk/README.md

 $ make wasm # to do both previous commands at once
 ```

+The `make all` command will build all binaries.

 The `make clean` command will remove all binaries.

 Run the wasm file by using `node`: